-The strategic environment is a constantly changing landscape.
-Corporations, government agencies, and NGOs all need to revisit and re-map their unfolding future landscape with each turn in the road, to ensure early warning and future-proofing.
+The strategic environment resembles a constantly changing landscape.
+Organizations can benefit from a learning-based approach – with its own ethos, skills, and processes – to re-map their unfolding future landscape with each turn in the road, and to keep their strategic perception up to date.

-An explicit learning process is needed to perceive and interpret developments in the strategic environment that are significant for the future.
+Explicit learning processes are needed to pick up and interpret significant developments in the strategic environment.
 The ultimate survival of every organization depends on a continual flow of future-oriented information from outside and the flexibility to constantly update prevailing mental models of the strategic situation.
-We use learning processes that foster openness to external signals and the ability to re-perceive and reinterpret what is happening.
+Strategic learning processes foster openness to external signals and enhance the ability to re-perceive and reinterpret the emerging situation.

-Framing strategic decisions means seeing and defining the choice in terms of emerging issues and shifts in industry structure or the wider socio-economic context.
-Choices should not be taken at face value as first defined by internal stakeholders.
-We use anticipatory sense-making to ensure the context and implications of the choice are clearly understood.
-The choice can then be framed in terms of the most advantageous positioning for the organization.
+Framing decisions means seeing and defining strategic choice in terms of emerging issues and shifts in industry structure or the wider socio-economic context.
+Choices should not be taken at face value as first seen by internal stakeholders.
+Sense-making is needed to frame or reframe ambiguous information and ensure the context and implications of choices are clearly understood.

 Good strategy is unique which means there must be creative innovation at its heart.
-Futures thinking is therefore about more than re-perception and reframing – it must also be innovative and creative.
+Strategic learning is therefore about more than re-perception and reframing – it must also be innovative and creative.

 Strategy formulation has to be undertaken in the light of the entire present and probable future strategic environment.
 Analysis is important but cannot provide novel solutions.
-Only creative insight based on a synthesis of everything that has been learned can provide a genuinely unique and inspiring strategic vision.
-We apply creative thinking principles to transcend existing strategic assumptions and achieve creative breakthroughs.
+Only creative insight based on a synthesis of everything that has been learned can provide a genuinely meaningful and inspiring strategic vision.
+Visionary thinking can transcend existing strategic assumptions and achieve creative breakthroughs.

-Organizations and individuals seek futures that are a blend of objective external factors and subjective psychological factors, both existing and anticipated.
-We work with all of these to facilitate the achievement of better futures.
+Organizations and individuals seek futures that are a blend of objective external factors and internal subjective factors, both existing and anticipated.
+We work with these psychological dimensions of strategy to facilitate the achievement of better futures.

-Our future focusing process uses our 'star, mountain, chessboard, self' framework – allowing you to understand possible futures, articulate your desired future, and develop options to accomplish it.
+Future focusing involves using a psychological landscape framework to understand possible and probable futures, articulate your aspirational future, and develop options to accomplish it.
 The beliefs you need to reach goals, and the beliefs that constrain you, are identified and restructured.
 By working with your hopes and fears, and your path of greatest potential, you can open up fresh avenues to positive futures.
-This process applies to both organizations and individuals.
+This process applies equally to organizations and individuals.